top of page

 Ohio Precincts With Greater Than 100% Voter Turnout

-When the Butler County Board of Elections was presented with data showing several counties reporting over 100% turnout, officials stated the information was incorrect and provided records indicating Butler County’s results did not match.
-However, after being informed that the data came directly from the Secretary of State’s own database, the Board did not respond to further investigative questions.
-Because vote totals for Ohio are based on the Secretary of State’s “official” database rather than county records, this discrepancy is evidence that the state’s results have been altered.
+When the Butler County Board of Elections was presented with data indicating turnout over 100% in several precincts, officials responded that the information was incorrect and provided records showing discrepancies with Butler County's voter registration database.
+However, when informed that the data originated from the Secretary of State's official reporting, the Board did not respond to further questions.
+Similarly, the Secretary of State's office did not provide clarification regarding the 102 precincts reporting more votes than registered voters or the differences between the "official" state and a county database.

 bottom of page